Death of Gerry Ryan: Death

 On the night prior to his death Ryan telephoned his radio producer, Alice O'Sullivan, to tell her he would not be able to broadcast The Gerry Ryan Show the following morning.
 He said he was "feeling drained" but insisted that he did not require a doctor.

 On the morning of his death Ryan did not present his radio show.
 Fiona Looney presented instead, making the ironic comment to Colm Hayes when asked if she was ready: "Not really because I got a call at ten to seven this morning, and I always presume somebody's died... and then I presumed Gerry had died because the phone call was from his producer.
 But he isn't totally dead, he's hanging on".
 Meanwhile, musician Jerry Fish travelled to Dublin from his County Carlow home to rehearse the song "All the Time in the World" which he and Ryan were scheduled to perform at the National Concert Hall on 5 May as part of a Mooney special.
 He noticed Ryan's absence and Looney's presence on the radio show and was concerned at his inability to contact the former.

-Ryan's partner, Melanie Verwoerd, also noticed his absence from the radio and found herself unable to get through to him via telephone.
+Ryan's girlfriend, Melanie Verwoerd, also noticed his absence from the radio and found herself unable to get through to him via telephone.
 She went to his flat in Leeson Street Upper, Dublin 4, arriving at 12:30 to break and enter with the assistance of a builder located nearby.
 They found Ryan dead on the bedroom floor of his Leeson Street flat.
 There was no visible indication that a crime had been committed or that Ryan had deliberately killed himself.
 Emergency services were called and the flat was sealed off as the media gathered outside.
 A doctor entered the flat at approximately 15:00 and spent 20 minutes inside before leaving, with Ryan's body being taken away at a later stage.